DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-05-07-range-sum-query-mutable.md

 <br>

-## Using Binary Indexed Tree
+## Using Fenwick Tree

-Below is the source code that utilizes Binary Indexed Tree.
+Below is the source code that utilizes Fenwick Tree.

 ```java